Complete Broadcast Text

 Vanderbilt University tells college group to remove ‘personal commitment to Jesus’ from bylaws.
 According to the Christian Post, a Christian student group at Vanderbilt University has been told by the school’s administration that it will lose its recognized status on campus unless the group removes its requirement that its leaders have a “personal commitment to Jesus Christ.”
 Despite a discussion with school officials at the beginning of the year that led members of the group to believe their bylaws were approved, the group was told last week that the university’s new policy barring religious groups from selecting members and leaders based on faith requirements will disqualify the group next school year.
 The Christian Legal Society told The Christian Post on Friday that the small Christian student group, which wants to stay anonymous, received an email from the administration last Tuesday that stated that the group’s application to keep its recognition was deficient because of the statement in its bylaws.
 Students protesting the new policy have formed the group Vanderbilt Solidarity, consisting of 11 Christian groups that are supported by the Alliance Defense Fund.

 You can read these stories in-depth and get more Second Coming-related news on our website at www.SecondComingHerald.com

 Prophecy Bootcamp is where we deal with the basics of prophecy and what will happen in the future according to the Bible.
 Our aim here is not to make predictions but to help you get prepared by understanding how things will unfold in the end times.

-Our topic for today is titled “God’s Promises Regarding the Second Coming (Part 5)” from John MacArthur’s book “The Second Coming of the Lord Jesus Christ.”
-Today we will look at two more passages which show that God has promised Jesus Christ will return.
+Our topic for today is titled “God’s Promises Regarding the Second Coming (Part 1)” from John MacArthur’s book “The Second Coming of the Lord Jesus Christ.”
+MacArthur writes the following on this subject.

 In closing, let’s consider what God wants you and I to do in light of His Second Coming.